ezmsg.baseproc.units#

 Bases: BaseProcessorUnit[SettingsType], ABC, Generic[SettingsType, MessageInType, MessageOutType, TransformerType]

 Base class for transformer units – i.e. units that transform input messages into output messages.
-Implement a new Unit as follows:

 class CustomUnit(BaseTransformerUnit[